teresayung/SlushDraft/README.md

 Run `gulp` to preview on local host, don't forget to spin up an instance of mongo when doing so!

-## Generators

-Available generators:
-* react:component - Generates a new react component
+##Generators##

+  * react-fullstack (aka react-fullstack:app)
+  * react-fullstack:endpoint
+  * react-fullstack:component
+  * react-fullstack:crud
+  * react-fullstack:action
+  * react-fullstack:dispatcher
+  * react-fullstack:store

 **Note: Generators are to be run from the root directory of your app.**

 ##Testing
 Running `gulp jest` will run the unit tests with jest.

-##Contribute
+##Contributing
-See the contributing docs: _CONTRIBUTING.md for instructions.
+See the contributing docs: CONTRIBUTING.md for instructions.

 When submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
 Submit the test alongside the fix.
 When submitting a new feature, add tests that cover the feature.